-5 Ways to Make a Tire Chock Smarter
+5 Ways to Make a Wheel Chock Smarter

 In 1978, OSHA standardized the use of wheel chock (29 CFR 1910.78) to secure vehicles at the dock, helping to address accidents such as unexpected trailer horizontal separation.
 Although the basic function of wheel chocks hasn’t changed in over 40 years, advancements in rear-impact guard design and tractor trailers have added potential loading dock risks not previously experienced in 1978.
 And with the introduction of mechanical vehicle restraints in 1980 with the Original Dok-Lok, simple wheel chocks no longer provide the level of security needed for a productive, safe loading dock in the 21st century.

 Rite-Hite’s Global Wheel Chock is an advanced chock system that does a lot more than traditional rubber wedge wheel chocks.
 By integrating light communication systems and smart controls, the Global Wheel Chock helps to reduce confusion while allowing for the future integration of Rite-Vu Hazard Recognition and Control products.
 It’s also a great alternative if your facility needs control at the loading dock, but you cannot install a Dok-Lok or Wheel-Lok system at this time.
 It’s also perfect if you work with specialty trailers, intermodal containers, or lift-gate trailers.

 Here are five things about a smart wheel chock system that may surprise you.